-We used Red inflatable paddle boards last summer and loved them, plus they are a Devon company – not that we are biased!
-Other brands are available.
+We loved them and the fact they are a Devon company – not that we are biased!

-Donning a wetsuit on the each or in a car park is no mean feat.
-Having a changing towel makes this sooo much easier.
+Donning a wetsuit on a beach or in in a car park is no mean feat.

 Mobile phone case

-If you need to keep your mobile phone accessible, which is always handy if you are paddle boarding off shore, a waterproof mobile phone case* is handy.
+If you need to keep your mobile phone accessible, which is always handy if you are paddle boarding off shore, a waterproof mobile phone case* is a must.
 You can also slip a bit of cash into this.

 Disclosure: this post contains affiliate links.
 If you click on a link marked with * and make a purchase then I may earn some commission.
 This doesn’t affect the price you pay.